scaleway/serverless-scaleway-functions/docs/fixing-plan.md

 **Fix:** replace with `fs.promises.readFile(archivePath)`, drop the manual `Promise` wrapper.

 ## M6.
-Dev tooling — bump to latest across the board (lower priority)
+Dev tooling — bump to latest across the board (lower priority) — **Resolved.** A full dependency-currency pass (2026-08-27) confirmed every dependency in `package.json` is at its absolute npm latest except two deliberate holds (`typescript` and `@babel/preset-env`, both blocked by peer-dependency/engine constraints — see `CLAUDE.md`'s Conventions section and `shared/api/sdkClient.ts` for the `undici` pin, which is its own deliberate hold for a different reason). `rewire` is gone from `package.json` entirely.

 `npm outdated` shows every dev dependency has a newer release available.
 None of these affect runtime/published behavior — dev-only, but staying current here is what keeps the _next_ update small instead of compounding into another multi-major jump like M1/M3.
 Target latest for all of them, each as its own isolated PR so a reviewer can trust each diff is purely mechanical: